-This course is designed for students in the systems engineering master's program, who will work with an advisor to conduct independent research in the field of systems engineering, leading to a paper that is publishable in a refereed journal.
-It is also desirable that the paper be presented at a professional meeting.
-The intent of the research is to advance the body of knowledge and the understanding of systems engineering practices, the improvement of systems engineering practices in industry and in government, the evolution of systems engineering tools and techniques, and the solution of systems development issues in the acquisition of advanced systems.
-Students intending to pursue a doctoral degree should enroll in this course.
+This course is the first of a two-semester requirement designed for students in the Systems Engineering Master's program.

+Thesis students will conduct independent research in the field of systems engineering, under the guidance of an advisor.
+The intent of the Master's Thesis research is to advance the body of knowledge and the understanding of systems engineering practices, the improvement of systems engineering practices in industry and in government, the evolution of systems engineering tools and techniques, and the solution of systems development issues in the acquisition of advanced systems.
+In this course, students will gain a foundation in conducting graduate-level, academic research, including an introduction to research paradigms and methodologies, problem/research question formulation, research design, literature search and critique, proposal preparation, data collection and analysis, research ethics, and the canons of research for engineering and science.
+At the end of this semester, the student will present their research proposal to their thesis committee.
+Students interested in pursuing a doctoral degree should enroll in the Thesis Option.

 Course Note: Students who plan to register for this course will need to contact the Systems Engineering Program Office (443-778-6002) four to six weeks prior to the semester start date.

 Prerequisites: Completion of all other courses applicable to the systems engineering master's degree.